FreeCAD/FreeCAD-render/docs/EngineInstall.md

 The precise installation procedure for each of those engines is beyond the scope of this manual, but detailed installation instructions (adapted to your OS, your distro etc.) can be found on their respective websites.
-For Linux users, you may also usually find on-the-shelf packages in your distribution repository.
+For Linux users, you may also usually find off-the-shelf packages in your distribution repository.

 As an exception, you will find below some more information about Cycles